Missing October? Find “October” Experiences in Salem All Year Long

 Museums & Attractions

-The Witchery‘s broommaking kits are available to go outside of October.
-Pick them up and follow their online tutorials and craft your own brooms at home or in your Salem hotel room.
+The Witchery‘s broommaking kits are available to order online.
+Pick them up or have one delivered and follow their online tutorials and craft your own brooms at home or in your Salem hotel room.
 Learn more at thewitcherysalem.com.

 Psychic readings are available year-round in Salem!
 If you find yourself missing October psychic fairs at Omen and Crow Haven Corner, you can still book a reading with their psychics whenever you plan your visit.
 Salem’s newest Witch shop, Pentagram, is offering readings with Leanne Marrama and Timothy Reagan, and if you aren’t ready to travel quite yet HausWitch has you covered with their online psychic portal.